-As a result, we're excited to see that one of the key developers, Richard Jordan, has recently announced another Ultimate-inspired game, called Undrium — this time taking influence from Ultimate's action-adventure title Underwurlde, which was released for the ZX Spectrum in 1984.
+As a result, we were recently excited to learn that one of its main developers, Richard Jordan, has announced yet another Ultimate-inspired game, called Undrium — this time taking influence from Ultimate's action-adventure title Underwurlde, which was released for the ZX Spectrum in 1984.

 Jordan tells us over Twitter the project won't be a sequel to Melkhior's Mansion, but that it is instead another homage to the work of the Stamper Brothers and Ultimate, whose games he grew up playing on a rubber-keyed Speccy back in the early '80s.
 Because of the obvious nods to Ultimate and likely with an eye towards Rare's lawyers, Undrium will be another non-commercial project and is currently planned for release on Windows, Mac, Linux, and Android.
 As for when precisely that will happen, there's still no exact date yet.
 But Jordan says it likely will be within a year, as opposed to the three-year-development cycle of the last game.